 Announcements

 We welcome your registration as an Author or Reviewer and warmly encourage submissions.
-Please email Journal Manager, Dr Katherine Howard to request registration details.
+Please email Journal Managers, Dr Katherine Howard and Dr Elizabeth Cook to request registration details.

 • 2023/24 Special Issue: The graduate employability practitioner: What works to develop career, teaching capability and organisational capacity?